-In-Jurisdiction Miles
+In-Jurisdiction Distance

 The total number of miles or kilometers operated by a registrant's/licensee's qualified motor vehicles within a jurisdiction.
-In-jurisdiction miles or kilometers do not include those operated on a fuel tax trip permit or those exempted from fuel taxation by a jurisdiction.
+In-jurisdiction distance does not include miles/kilometers operated on a fuel tax trip permit or exempted from fuel taxation by a jurisdiction.